chronoscan-capture/chrono-api/docs/objects/CSAClient.md

 # CSAClient

-This object give access to a ChronoScan Desktop/Enterprise Jobs&Batches and Configurations.
+This object gives access to a ChronoScan Desktop/Enterprise Jobs&Batches and Configurations.

 A client will always create a ***CSAClient*** object in order to access a ChronoScan configuration.